-Figure 7 - Dockbox The box is powered by two 14.8V batteries in parallel.
-Each battery has a capacity of 10Ah.
-It is also equipped with a built-in battery gas meter, which displays the batteries' current voltage using a character display and a LED array.
-CONTROLLER AREA NETWORK In order to communicate with the submarine's devices, all messages are sent through a CAN bus and processed on custom boards.
+Figure 7 - Dockbox

+CONTROLLER AREA NETWORK

+In order to communicate with the submarine's devices, all messages are sent through a CAN bus and processed on custom boards.
 In order to send data on the bus, the computer sends every command through a USB-CAN Kvaser.
 The communication passes a series of steps in order to coordinate the devices present, such as identification requests.

+NAVIGATION BOARD

-NAVIGATION BOARD The navigation board receives the commands from the onboard computer through the Controller Area Network (CAN) bus and dispatches them to devices such as the light, the torpedo launcher, the sonar rotator, the dropping mechanism and the active grabbing system.
+The navigation board receives the commands from the onboard computer through the Controller Area Network (CAN) bus and dispatches them to devices such as the light, the torpedo launcher, the sonar rotator, the dropping mechanism and the active grabbing system.
 Its main goal is to give directives to every active device and transmits voltage, temperature or pressure to the telemetry through the CAN bus.
 Moreover, the thruster's rotation speed and direction are controlled by the Inter-Integrated Circuit (I2C) protocol.
+The navigation board makes the submarine more flexible because the computer with the software no longer have to talk many languages, the CAN language is enough.
+The computer refers automatically to the navigation board and ignore the motors.

+POWER MANAGEMENT

-The navigation board enhances the modularity of the vehicle by interfacing the computer and the submarine's devices.
-POWER MANAGEMENT The Power Management Unit (PMU) is responsible for the distribution of power to every sensor and devices of the vehicle.
+The Power Management Unit (PMU) is responsible for the distribution of power to every sensor and devices of the vehicle.
 It receives its power from two 25.9V batteries of 10Ah connected in parallel.
 Each device needs different voltage, so the power board needs to condition the voltage in three different values, such as 24V, 18V and 12V.
 The PMU controls a total of nine channels.
 The thrusters are separated over three different 24V channels.
 The DVL has it's own dedicated channel of 18V.
 The light, pneumatic system and the PC are each on a separate channel.
 Furthermore, there is two 12V channels for the electronics.